Psychology - Clinical-Counseling Psychology

 Writing Sample

 Provide a scholarly writing sample (5-15 pages long).
 Typical examples have involved papers written in APA format by individuals for a class or a research project.
+Please submit the writing sample in its entirety - it is permissible to upload a paper that exceeds 15 pages.

 Personal Statement

-In 2-3 pages double-spaced, address the following:
+In 3-4 double-spaced pages, address the following:

-- Your professional and career goals
+- Your professional interests and career goals and how these fit with the Clinical-Counseling Psychology program

-- Research interests and experiences
+- Clinically relevant interests and experiences

 Letters of Recommendation